sjpaige/universities-api/README.md

 - [Nest JS Docs](https://docs.nestjs.com/) to understand how to create apis
 - [GraphQL Docs](https://graphql.org/learn/) to understand how to query with graphql
-- [Video](https://www.youtube.com/watch?v=XPSSgAPjTb4) that goes into implementation details around how the Authenticate, Autorization, and Guard should be setup using NestJS
+- [Video](https://www.youtube.com/watch?v=XPSSgAPjTb4) that goes into implementation details around how the Authenticate, Authorization, and Guard should be setup using NestJS

 ## Installation